dphilipson/transducist/README.md

 ## ES Modules and Node

-Transducist is distributed with ES module syntax (i.e. `import`/`export`, not `require()`) because doing so is required to take advantage of tree shaking.
+Transducist is distributed with ES module syntax (i.e. `import`/`export`, instead of `require()`/`module.exports`) because doing so is required to take advantage of tree shaking.
 If you're running in a Node environment or your bundler is so old that it doesn't understand this syntax, you may encounter runtime errors complaining about unexpected tokens in `import` statements.
 To resolve this, use the CommonJS version of this library instead by importing from `transducist/cjs`:

 ```ts
 const { chainFrom } = require("transducist/cjs");